 4. An alternate translation of John 17:1-11.
 It begins with N. T. Wright‘s Kingdom New Testament translation, including his rendering of “eternal life” as “the life of God’s coming age.”
 So I translate kosmos as the contrasting “this present age.”
-Finally, I translate doxazō as “exalt” instead of “glorify,” and doxa as “splendor” instead of “glory.”
+Finally, I translate doxazō as “exalt” instead of “glorify” — in the sense of being ‘lifted up,’ Jesus’ favorite way of talking about the cross in John — and doxa as “splendor” instead of “glory.”
 It’s not a big change, but “glory” is a loaded term in contemporary English, and I wanted to try something perhaps less loaded.
 The resulting translation is as follows:

 2. James Alison, The Joy of Being Wrong, p.
 95. Alison cites John 17:5 as one of the NT texts which posits creation through a pre-existent Christ.
 His argument is amazing in showing how creation in Christ developed from the experience of the Resurrection as the forgiveness of sin; link to an excerpt of “Creation in Christ.”